theonlyladybug/saev/logbook.md

 Scaling Monosemanticity suggests that features should be both specific (high precision) and they influence behavior (causally faithful).

 They suggest that measuring sensitivity (how reliably a feature activates for text that matches our proposed concept; recall) is hard.

+# 12/02/2024

+I want to see which hparam works the best.
+I need to see how the predictions are to see if the linear model is any good.